|

 all mortgage market participants.

-to borrow from it.
-EMRC activities will concentrate on supporting the housing sector
+will be allowed to borrow at preferential rates.
+EMRC activities will concentrate on supporting the housing sector through mortgage markets.

 The EMRC is legally empowered to effectively perform a number of key functions:

-- be subject to effective financial oversight by the Egyptian Financial Supervisory Authority (EFSA).
+- Be subject to effective financial oversight by the Financial Regulatory Authority (FRA).

-As a non-depository and non-banking specialist mortgage institution, the EMRC is
+As a non-depository and non-banking specialist mortgage institution, EMRC is regulated by the financial Regulatory Authority (FRA) and enjoy the ability to operate at leverage 25:1.

 |